Methane Hydrates Tipping Point threatens to get crossed

 As discussed in an earlier post, the loss of subsurface sea ice is only one of ten tipping points hitting the Arctic.
 As the temperature of the oceans keeps rising, more heat will reach sediments at the seafloor of the Arctic Ocean that contain vast amounts of methane, as discussed in this page and this post.

-As this heating is concentrated in the Arctic, it will contribute to further methane releases from hydrates in the Arctic, in another self-reinforcing feedback loop.
+As this warming is concentrated in the Arctic, it will contribute to further methane releases from hydrates in the Arctic.

 The situation is extremely dangerous, given the vast amounts of methane present in sediments in the ESAS and given that there is very little hydroxyl in the air over the Arctic to break down the methane.